nexiality/documentation/release/nexial-core-v1.8.changelog.md

   - code fixes to handle CrossBrowserTesting local download changes (URL changes).
   - configurable wait time (millisecond) after CrossBrowserTesting local has been initiated, to allow sufficient time to stabilize the executable.
+  - configuration wait time can now be set to `auto` (default) for Nexial to determine most appropriate time to proceed with test automation.
 - support mobile device emulation when automating on chrome browser (locally).
 - shipped with <a href="https://raw.githubusercontent.com/SeleniumHQ/selenium/master/java/CHANGELOG" class="external-link" target="_nexial_link">Selenium v3.141.59</a>.
   Significant changes include: